Esther was named after Esther McComb who, at the age of 15, made the first recorded ascent of the peak.

 From the trailhead you will hike through an attractive open forest along a well-trodden foot trail for 1.2 miles.
 For the most part, the grade isn’t too steep but it is very steady.
 It remains steady until the trail then swings right and up steeply to just below the summit of Marble Mountain at the intersection with the primary trail above.
 Read more on the primary trail above.

 All three approaches can be accessed in winter.
-The Whiteface Landing route will likely have the least activity.
 Once on the summit, there may be heavy winds and frigid temperatures.
 Proper winter attire and gear is critical here.
 Traction devices, such as snowshoes and spikes, are necessary to traverse the icy sections and deep snows.
 Once on the herd path for Esther, you will notice the trees become heavily weighted down from snow and make the passage quite narrow.